The First Days of School

 The book is used in thousands of school districts, in over 120 countries, and in over 2,114 college classrooms, and has been translated into 7 languages.
 It's practical, yet inspiring.
 But most important, it works!

 The 4th edition includes updated research, photos, more illustrations of "how-to" along with specific examples, and an implementation DVD, "Using THE FIRST DAYS OF SCHOOL" featuring Chelonnda Seroyer.
 Voted Teacher-of-the-Year, Chelonnda used this book to transform her classroom into a place of organized learning.
 Her message details her professional growth and discovery.
 You’ll laugh, cry, and be proud that you’re a fellow classroom teacher.
+Online access to this DVD is available for purchase by clicking here.

 This is the most requested book for what works in the classroom for teacher and student success.
 It is filled with the essential information for transforming every teacher into a very effective teacher.